 Focus on creating blog posts that provide value through educational and entertaining content.
 Look for ways you can extend value further by providing internal links to other related material on your gallery’s website.
 Remember your creating a journey.

-You want to keep people on your site as longs a possible.
+You want to keep people on your site as long as possible.
 The more time readers spend on your site exploring, the more likely they are to engage and progress through the sales cycle.

 Highlights Gallery’s Art Market Expertise